Samsung/escargot/README.md

 devices predate every supported deployment target, and an x86_64 simulator would mean an Intel build machine).

-Prerequisites: a full Xcode install (not just the Command Line Tools -- `xcrun --sdk iphonesimulator --show-sdk-path`, or `--sdk iphoneos` for a device build, must succeed) and `ninja`.
+Prerequisite: a full Xcode install (not just the Command Line Tools -- `xcrun --sdk iphonesimulator --show-sdk-path`, or `--sdk iphoneos` for a device build, must succeed).

 ICU on iOS has exactly two supported configurations: vendored (the default;
 see "Vendored ICU" below) or off entirely (`-DESCARGOT_LIBICU_SUPPORT=OFF`).